 "We think it is very unlikely that Russia will actively take part in any extension of the production cuts that goes beyond paying lip service to the agreement," Commerzbank said in a note, adding that it would be premature for investors to "pin their hopes" on an extension.

-Investors were awaiting U.S. inventories data expected to reveal rising stocks after a surprise drop in the week to March 10, with data from the American Petroleum Institute (API) at 4:30 p.m.
+Investors were waiting for data from the American Petroleum Institute (API) at 4:30 p.m.
 EDT on Tuesday and the U.S. Energy Information Administration (EIA) at 10:30 a.m.
 EDT on Wednesday.

 The WTI delivery hub in Cushing, Oklahoma, could be a particular focus in Tuesday's API data.

 Stocks at Cushing rose in the week to March 10, helping to widen the premium for Brent over WTI <WTCLc1-LCOc1>.
-That gap now stands at around $2.82 for May delivery, its highest since the end of January.
+That gap reached as much as $2.84 for May delivery, its highest since the end of January.

 "Another increase would be generally bearish for WTI-related spreads," said Tamas Varga, analyst at London broker PVM Oil Associates.